Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 ![Summary of interconnection](../../static/img/webrtc-pv-summary.png "summary")

 To interconnect a WebRTC participant to the PV network capabilities, the customer application creates a WebRTC session and a participant for the session.
-This information is sent by your application to the PV platform which has been authorized to send a SIP invite to a WebRTC SIP URI.
-This URI contains a UUI header that contains a participant token which enables the system to securely identify and interconnect the voice capabilities and the WebRTC participants.
+This information is sent by your application to the PV platform which sends a SIP INVITE to a WebRTC SIP URI.
+This INVITE includes a UUI header that contains a participant token which enables the system to securely identify and interconnect the PV voice capabilities and the WebRTC participants.

 Once an answer is received on this transaction, an interconnection is established between WebRTC and Voice.